 From my first encounters with ritual magic (by which I mean any magic involving ritual, not only the more narrow ceremonial magic of Western scholarship), and especially group ritual, I knew it was my chosen art form, my calling (vocation).
 I tend to view ritual as a kind of experience and interaction design.
-Most of my rituals are performed privately while the artifacts I make are shown publicly — rather like when you see ritual artifacts on display at a museum.
-Although some of my artifacts may be interacted with in non-ritualistic ways, ritual is invariably involved in their manufacture, and ritual itself is often the principal artifact I produce although it may involve other artifacts of my making.
+Most of my rituals are performed privately while some of their artifacts are shown publicly, like when you see ritual artifacts on display at a museum.
+Although some of my artifacts may be interacted with in non-ritualistic ways, ritual is typically involved in their manufacture, and ritual itself is often my principal medium although it may involve other media.

 As a chaos magician I maintain a pursuit of no-style (à la Bruce Lee) magic, but like most artists (including Bruce Lee) I have organically developed something of my own, idiosyncratic style that I describe with a kind of rubric composed of words that, like “colorless green ideas,” may seem oddly collocated: an astral machine in three acts.

-astral — The word means “of the stars,” and within occult jargon it often means an ontological plane or dimension that is separate from but may intersect with or otherwise touch the so-called physical or material plane.
-I employ it to denote the stuff of imagination: what is seen with the so-called third eye, heard with the “third ear,” felt with the “third hand,” perceived in dreams, hallucinations, and out-of-body experiences, &c.
-When you watch Yanomami shamans interacting with entities you cannot see for yourself (the similarity to children playing is important to recognize), those entities exist in the astral, just as in this illustration of magical evocation from E. M. Butler’s Ritual Magic:
+astral — The word means “of the stars,” and within occult jargon it often connotes an ontological plane or dimension that is separate from but may intersect with or otherwise touch the so-called physical or material plane.
+I employ it to denote the stuff of imagination: what is seen with the so-called third eye, heard with the “third ear” (not to be confused with Amacher‘s third ear, i.e., otoacoustic emissions) felt with the “third hand,” perceived in dreams, hallucinations, and out-of-body experiences, &c.
+When you watch Yanomami shamans interacting with entities you cannot see for yourself (note the similarity to children playing with imaginary entities), those entities inhabit the astral.

 A complementary word here is æsthetic: what is perceptible to the senses.
 The imagination does not only project; it also receives.
-Between mental imagination and physical manifestation (which are not really opposite ends on any pole) is a great, multidimensional multiverse wherein ritual expression and experience can occupy many varied sets of coordinates.
+Between mental imagination and physical manifestation is a great, multidimensional multiverse wherein ritual expression and experience can occupy many varied sets of coordinates.

-machine — As a cybernetician I tend to conceptualize ritual in terms of control and communication, dynamics and energy, inputs and outputs (cf. ingresses and egresses), interactions, interfaces, state changes, configurations, networks, amplifiers, attenuators, feedback, recursion, (de)coherence, signals, semiotics, umwelten, entelechy, telos, &c.
-I see ritual as the con-sensual (“to sense together”) coordination and interaction of bodies whether physical, spiritual, digital, &c (cf. Actor-Network Theory and Activity Theory).
-My ritual performances often play out like automatic programs; my performers organized like cogs in a machine — a machine that provokes (i.e., calls forth, pro-vocare).
+machine — As a cybernetician, I tend to conceptualize ritual in terms of control and communication, dynamics and energy, inputs and outputs (cf. ingresses and egresses), interactions, interfaces, state changes, configurations, networks, amplifiers, attenuators, feedback, recursion, (de)coherence, signals, semiotics, umwelten, entelechy, telos, &c.
+I view ritual as the con-sensual (“to sense together”) coordination and interaction of bodies whether physical, spiritual, digital, &c (cf. Actor-Network Theory and Activity Theory).
+My ritual performances often play out like automatic programs; my performers organized like cogs in a machine — a machine that provokes (pro-vocare, “to call forth”).

 This way of seeing similarities and isomorphisms between rituals and machines facilitates my design of rituals involving machines (and machines involving rituals) whether computers, robots, &c.

-Thinking about ritual theatrically also invites thinking about ritual as play and the play element of ritual, bringing us back ’round to the Yanomami shamans and the magus’s magic circle:
+Thinking about ritual theatrically also invites thinking about ritual as play and the play element of ritual, bringing us back around to the Yanomami shamans and the magus’s magic circle:

 All play moves and has its being within a play-ground marked off beforehand either materially or ideally, deliberately or as a matter of course.
 Just as there is no formal difference between play and ritual, so the ‘consecrated spot’ cannot be formally distinguished from the play-ground.
 The arena, the card-table, the magic circle, the temple, the stage, the screen, the tennis court, the court of justice, etc., are all in form and function play-grounds, i.e. forbidden spots, isolated, hedged round, hallowed, within which special rules obtain.
 All are temporary worlds within the ordinary world, dedicated to the performance of an act apart.